Skip navigation

 Leber congenital amaurosis

-RPE65 gene variants lead to a partial or total loss of RPE65 protein function.
-As a result, all-trans retinal cannot be converted back to 11-cis retinal, and excess all-trans retinal builds up in the retinal pigment epithelium.
-These abnormalities block the visual cycle, which leads to severe visual impairment beginning very early in life in Leber congenital amaurosis.
+The RPE65 gene variants that cause Leber congenital amaurosis type 2 lead to a partial or total loss of RPE65 protein function.
+As a result, the conversion of all-trans retinal back to 11-cis retinal is impaired, which disrupts photoreceptor function and causes a buildup of molecules in the RPE.
+This leads to the retinal degeneration and the severe visual impairment that is characteristic of Leber congenital amaurosis type 2.

 MedlinePlus Genetics provides information about Fundus albipunctatus